 The information described in this document is the exclusive intellectual property of Nuvoton Technology Corporation and shall not be reproduced without permission from Nuvoton.

-Nuvoton is providing this document only for reference purposes of NuMicro microcontroller based system design.
+Nuvoton is providing this document only for reference purposes of NuMicro microcontroller and microprocessor based system design.
 Nuvoton assumes no responsibility for errors or omissions.

 All data and specifications are subject to change without notice.